Camp Crescent 2017

 Activities: Arts and crafts, singing, dancing, campfires, games, archery, swimming, field trip, nature hikes through the forest and a host of other special activities.

-Where: Babler State Park in Wildwood, MO.
-Only 45 minutes from downtown St. Louis, and less than 2 hours from Columbia, MO.
+Where: YMCA Of The Ozarks - Trout Lodge, Potosi, MO.
+Only 1 hour and 38 minutes from downtown St. Louis, and less than 2 ½ hours from Columbia, MO.

 When: Second week in July.
 Overnight camp Monday – Friday.